alaminit1989/mylibrary/MyLibrary/SDLC/SDLC.md

 >	##	5.
 Testing
 >	##	6.
 Delivery And Maintenance

-##	This are the 6 phases IEEE Standards.
-Abbreviation of Institute of Electrical and Electronics Engineers.
+*	This are the 6 phases IEEE (Institute of Electrical and Electronics Engineers) Standards.

 >	##	SDLC Details :